 This article shows how to use the REST API to manage RBAC.

-This is the reference for the APIs you can use to manage your storage account programmatically.
+This API reference describes the APIs you can use to manage your storage account programmatically.

 This is a link to a video on Channel 9 from the 2015 MS Ignite conference.
 In this session, they talk about access management and reporting capabilities in Azure, and explore best practices around securing access to Azure subscriptions using Azure Active Directory.